 - If it's difficult to steer or control the vehicle, you may be experiencing difficulty navigating your life's path.

 - If someone else is driving, you may feel like someone else is controlling your life.

 - If your drive is pleasant, you might be feeling good about the direction you're going.

 - If your brakes fail, you may be feeling like you're veering out of control or about to crash.

 - If you have a car accident, you might feel like you're headed into imminent disaster unless you change course.

 Many people have dreams about being lost at school or not being able to find the right classroom on the day of an important event.
 And, people of all ages have these dreams, whether they have recently been in school or not.

 For example, you might be at school walking down an endless hallway searching for a specific number.
 Or, it might be finals week and you don't know where to go in order to take your big test.
-Dreams like this might occur when you're feeling anxious about things in your waking life such as your getting a promotion or managing a packed schedule.
+Dreams like this might occur when you're feeling anxious about things in your waking life such as you're getting a promotion or managing a packed schedule.

 Flying dreams are often associated with positive emotions.
 For example, you might be soaring through the air like Superman himself.
 Or, you might be a bird flying in a V formation with others.

 Flying dreams can make people feel free, adventurous, and like they are on top of the world, literally.
 It is often believed that these dreams are about reaching for goals or seeing things from a new perspective.